 Some thoughts about doing it all over the holidays

-This time of year can be a bear for self-care.
-There are so many things to derail us.
+This time of year can be a bear for self-care and stress levels.
+There are so many things to derail us during the holiday season.
 Gatherings.
 Sugar everywhere.
 Winter weather.
 Family.
 Tight finances.
 Parties.
 Commitments.
 Expectations.
-Oh, those expectations.
+Oh, those expectations–expectations to do it all!

 But we know what to do, right?
 It’s simple.
 Just follow all the advice on Facebook and Instagram.
 You know, those images with the words on them?

 Sure, yes.
 All of those things.
 But then there’s reality.
-Here are some thoughts to help you figure out what it is that WILL work for you this holiday season.
+Here are some thoughts to help you figure out what it is that WILL work for you this holiday season (hint: it doesn’t involve doing it all).

 Fact 1.
 It is impossible to do everything.